 If you use forwarding to another email account please check that library messages aren't treated as junk mail.
 You should also check that your mail account has space to receive emails.

-Please contact the Issue Desk team with any queries about your loans or borrower account.
+Please contact the Reader Services team with any queries about your loans or borrower account.

 Check your borrower account online

 Visit your borrower account online to check what items you have on loan, the status of your reservations and any fines on your account.